 Marriage and Family Therapists are trained to treat individuals, couples and/or families.
 This includes children and adolescents.
 It also includes couples who are not married.
-I find the most joy working with couples that want to improve their relationship, parents who want to find more balance in their parenting and individuals who want to find peace by looking at things in a healthier way.
+I find the most joy working with couples that want to improve their relationship, teenage girls and individuals who want to find peace by looking at things in a healthier way.

 Q. Is couples or family counseling covered by insurance?

 Family therapy is usually covered.
 Couples therapy is covered by some insurances but not others.
 For family/couples to be covered sessions need to be treating a mental illness, or diagnosis.
 Most EAPs (employee assistant plans) cover Couples and Family therapy.
 The only EAP that I currently accept is LYRA.

 Q. Should I use my insurance or should I pay out of pocket?